0x4248/printc/README.md

 printc("This is a number: %d\n", x);
 ```

+Here are some of the standard C extended formats:

 -   `%u` - unsigned int
 -   `%d` - int
 -   `%c` - char